Chipdelmal/dataPy_CADi/md/twitter.md

 # dataPy: Twitter

 Twitter is a very valuable source of news and information.
-With around 25 million users worldwide, it makes sense to try to make use of the information shared
+With around 25 million users worldwide, it makes sense to try to make use of the information shared on it.
+Fortunately, there are some Python interfaces to help us do just that.

+To get started, we need to setup a developer account and generate a request for an "app" to access the API.
+Once done that, we can use our app's keys and tokens to parse the information.

 ##  [Twitter API](https://developer.twitter.com/en/docs.html)

 Twitter's API (Application Programming Interface)